ahmedhussein107/Ibn-Battuta/README.md

     - Plan Your Trip:

-    	- Use the navigation bar to discover meseums, activities, and itineraries based on your preferences (e.g., historic landmarks, beaches, budget-friendly options).
+    	- Use the navigation bar to discover museums, activities, and itineraries based on your preferences (e.g., historic landmarks, beaches, budget-friendly options).

     	- Browse personalized trip suggestions tailored to your interests, and filter based on rating, location, budget, etc.

     	- Choose an activity or itinerary, and view its details.

-    	- Book tickets easily, and pay online with card.
+    	- Book tickets easily, and pay online with card and/or wallet.

+	- Bookmark an activity or itinerary, in order to get notified when they start accepting bookings, view them in **My Bookmarks**.

     - Book Flights and Hotels: